killercentury/angular-starter/README.md

 * Bootstrap version is fixed to 3.3.4 due to [yeoman/generator-angular#1116](https://github.com/yeoman/generator-angular/issues/1116).
 * Use the "force" option of JSHint to make sure JSHint only report errors but not fail the task.
 * Add a CI target for JSHint and produce checkstyle report for CI (Jenkins, etc).
+* Install "karma-coverage" and "karma-junit-reporter" and enable it via the "karma.conf.js"